Esther Martinez: Legacy

 In December 2006, US H.R.
 4766, the Esther Martinez Native American Languages Preservation Act, was signed into law, authorizing funding for new programs that tribes will use to prevent the loss of heritage and culture.
 As of September 15, 2012, members of the New Mexico congressional delegation have introduced legislation to extend the program for another five years.
+In December 2019, Congress passed US S.256, the Esther Martinez Native American Languages Programs Reauthorization Act, which further extended the original 2006 act until 2024.

-The San Juan Pueblo Tewa Dictionary, written by Martinez in 1992, was described as "one of the most remarkable of these efforts at documentation of an endangered language, "... [by] Melissa Axelrod, associate professor of linguistics at the University of New Mexico.
+The San Juan Pueblo Téwa Dictionary, written by Martinez in 1992, was described as "one of the most remarkable of these efforts at documentation of an endangered language, "... [by] Melissa Axelrod, associate professor of linguistics at the University of New Mexico.
 "It has a wealth of vocabulary and grammatical information and is rich with cultural nuance."

 As of 2008, her grandson, Dr. Matthew J. Martinez "serves on the Ohkay Owingeh School Board, where he is assisting in the implementation and support of the Tewa language curriculum."